-It was the people’s plight that touched Bethany the most, and inspired the brand, so that is where she has started.
-There are many communities and slums around the world, and most of the residents there are trapped in a cycle of oppression with little opportunity for improvement, but when she looked around, she noticed something that many have missed:
+It was the people’s plight that touched Bethany most and inspired the brand, so that is where she has started.
+There are many communities and slums around the world, and most of the residents there are trapped in a cycle of oppression with little opportunity for improvement.
+However, when she looked around, she noticed something that many people missed:

-This lead to an interesting approach to manufacturing, one that is demonstrably able to produce real, immediate results.
+This lead to an unusual approach to manufacturing, one that is demonstrably able to produce real, immediate results.

-The typical process in fashion is for a design house to work directly with a manufacturer: a person or company owns a building full of machinery where people are employed for a wage.
-These people often have to travel a long distance, or relocate to a city, to find this kind of work.
-Anonymity abounds and the faceless employees remain powerless.
-By working with artisans directly, Bethany empowers the people of the community to keep things locally contained so that they can grow fairly, and as one.
+The typical process in fashion is for a design house to work directly with a manufacturer.
+A person or company owns a building full of machinery and employs people for a wage.
+These people often have to travel a long distance or relocate to a city, to find this kind of work.
+Anonymity abounds, and the faceless employees remain powerless.
+By working with artisans directly, Bethany empowers the people of the community to keep things locally contained.
+This locality allows them to grow fairly, and as one.